AayushPrasad22/Neuro-Forgery-Detect/README.md

 ## 📂 Dataset

-The core of RFID-Net's training and evaluation relies on specialized image forgery datasets.
+The core of Neuro Forgery Detect's training and evaluation relies on specialized image forgery datasets.

 * **Location:** The `Dataset/` directory within this repository contains the structured image data.
 * **Included Subsets:** This typically includes images from known forensics benchmarks such as `CASIA 2.0`, `Columbia`, and `NIST`.